travis4dams/fantasypokemon/readme.txt

 ----- Future Plans -----

 This project was originally envisioned to be a part of a "fantasy Pokemon league" akin to a fantasy football league.
-This could mean many possible and fun things, but one conception involves picking (or randomizing) a "pool" of Pokemon, then successively battling with teams (subsets of your pool) of Pokemon with other teams from friends in the league, gaining experience and changing your team along the way, until perhaps a "season end" is reached and performance stats are compared.
+This could mean many possible and fun things, but one conception involves picking (or randomizing) a "pool" of Pokemon (which may change seasonally), then successively battling with teams (subsets of your pool) of Pokemon with other teams from friends in the league, gaining experience and changing your team along the way, until perhaps a "season end" is reached and performance stats are compared.

+Another idea for the league involves an alternative selection process.
+Instead of selecting from the "pool" of Pokemon, you have to catch them in a "Safari" zone kind of thing.
+This could just be a text-based adventure, or maybe a simple/crude GUI could be made.
+The safari zone might differ from season to season in terms of its layout, theme, pokemon, mechanics, etc.

 However, for right now, this project is just focused on creating interesting Level 100 teams for "one-off" Pokemon Stadium battles.
 Much of this functionality could extend to a "fantasy Pokemon" league though.
 Furthermore, extensive playtesting could inform us as to what factors lead to "interesting" or "competitive" battles, thus allowing us to develop a more balanced and enjoyable fantasy league later on. :)